Justin A. Nylander: Early life

 In 2002 Justin was invited by Billboard Magazine to be a panelist at The Billboard Magazine Dance Summit in NYC representing the emerging Electroclash / Nu-electro movement along with Larry Tee, Tiga, Mount Sims and more.
 In 2001 T.H.E.M.
 Thee Human Ego Maniacs were featured in Los Angeles Times with a large photo from appearing on the red carpet at that years Grammy Awards along with other artists.
 They received numerous brief spots on various television and media outlets from that evening on the red carpet.

 Present

-Architecture and interior design has always been one of his hobbies; combining his photography skills and his passion for historic architecture, Justin A. Nylander is now enjoying a career as a published author / photographer.
+Justin A. Nylander is currently a published author and photographer, who has published several photography books depicting historic architecture.